ISGroup-Polimi/choreo-timed-commitment/README.md

 localhost:26500
 ```

-4. Now you can deploy your BPMN processes directly to the running Camunda instance.
+4. Now you can deploy the BPMN sidecar processes directly to the running Camunda instance.

 ---